10 minsPublished on 3/29/2023

 Install MetaMask for your browser screenshot

-3) On the Chrome extension page, select Add to Chrome to add the Metamask extension to your browser.
+3) On the Chrome extension page, select Add to Chrome to add the MetaMask extension to your browser.

 Add MetaMask to Chrome screenshot